Beginner investment strategies vary depending on your investment goals and risk tolerance.

 With that said, here are four investment strategies to consider when you’re just starting out.

 Value investors look for the most bang for their buck; they’re the bargain hunters of investors.
-They look for stocks trading at lower costs that they believe really should be much higher.
+They look for stocks trading at lower prices that they believe really should be much higher.
 When the market finally realizes the value in those stocks and ups the price, value investors will make a profit on every share they’d purchased since they called it first.
 Warren Buffet is a famous value investor who was able to sell stocks for much higher than he’d paid when the market corrected undervaluation.

 Growth investing is the practice of investing in assets that you believe have serious potential for increasing in price.
 It’s, therefore, common to find growth stocks in emerging industries like the technology and medical sectors.
 Growth stocks typically break down into two categories.